Wizards & Muggles: Part 2 A Wizarding “World”

 But, then, the above reasoning also assumes that to produce a magical child presents no more inherent risk than does producing a Muggle child.
 And that is not necessarily a safe assumption to be making.
 It is just as likely to be possible that under some circumstances once a pairing has produced a magical child, the likelihood of it’s producing any additional children at all may well be drastically reduced.
 If the principles that I speculate are being drawn upon in determining just how the Hogwarts quill operates are an accurate reading (examined below), there may be a very good reason why most of the wizarding families that we know about have been comparatively small.

 A more limited number of potential partners for young magicals to choose from, combined with the knowledge that they were individually likely to live to what was accounted a great age in a world that was now safe from mundane persecution, but which still upheld the permanence of the institution of marriage, might have tended to contribute to a feeling that there was no particular hurry about settling down with one partner and starting a family.
 Particularly since I rather suspect that even at this time a witch had access to some fairly reliable methods of contraception, and felt no pressure to produce any more children than she chose to.
-Unfortunately, this reasoning does not take into account that while their lifespans could be reasonably expected to be significantly longer than that of Muggles, their fertility rate was not similarly enhanced.
+Unfortunately, this reasoning does not take into account that while their lifespans could be reasonably expected to be significantly longer than that of the Muggles of that time, their fertility rate was not similarly enhanced.

 This realization would have come soon enough.
 Medi-magical developments have probably made some attempt to correct this imbalance, but although the birth of non-magical children among wizards was now becoming extremely rare, the total number of magical children born was discernibly lower than in the days when wizards had lived openly among, and married Muggles.
 It is entirely possible that the wizarding world may have lost anything up to half the numbers it had originally claimed at the time of the formal establishment of Seclusion over the first century that they lived in hiding.
 Which, in those early days, had probably started from a distorted population count which had included a goodly number of non-magical family members in addition to the actual wizards.

 And, by the end of the first century of Seclusion, it would have been evident to the bean counters, that their birthrate was vastly insufficient to sustain their population at a viable level.
 And that if they could not sustain their current population, they were toast as a culture.
-Because, if the population continued to dwindle as it had done over the first century of their isolation, in another generation or two their numbers could be expected to fall to the point that the Goblins would finally overthrow them.
+Because, if the population continued to dwindle at the rate it had done so over the first century of their isolation, in another generation or two their numbers could be expected to fall to the point that the Goblins would finally overthrow them.

 Forgot about the Goblins, didn’t you?